-- a) influence the objective performance of his, her or its obligations to that client; or
+- a. influence the objective performance of his, her or its obligations to that client; or

-- b) prevent a provider or representative from rendering an unbiased and fair financial service to that client, or from acting in the interest of that client, including but not limited to -
+- b. prevent a provider or representative from rendering an unbiased and fair financial service to that client, or from acting in the interest of that client, including but not limited to

 - i) a financial interest;

 - ii) an ownership interest; or

 - iii) any relationship with a third party.

-Distribution channel: means -
+Distribution channel means:

-- any arrangement between a product supplier or any of its associates and one or more providers or any of its associates in terms of which arrangement any support or service is provided to the provider or providers in rendering a financial service to a client; - b) any arrangement between two or more providers or any of their associates, which arrangement facilitates, supports or enhances a relationship between the provider or providers and a product supplier; - c) any arrangement between two or more product suppliers or any of their associates, which arrangement facilitates, supports or enhances a relationship between a provider or providers and a product supplier.
+- a. any arrangement between a product supplier or any of its associates and one or more providers or any of its associates in terms of which arrangement any support or service is provided to the provider or providers in rendering a financial service to a client; - b. any arrangement between two or more providers or any of their associates, which arrangement facilitates, supports or enhances a relationship between the provider or providers and a product supplier; - c. any arrangement between two or more product suppliers or any of their associates, which arrangement facilitates, supports or enhances a relationship between a provider or providers and a product supplier.

-Financial interest: means -
+Financial interest means:

-any cash, cash equivalent, voucher, gift, service, advantage, benefit, discount, domestic or foreign travel, hospitality, accommodation, sponsorship, other incentive or valuable consideration, other than -
+any cash, cash equivalent, voucher, gift, service, advantage, benefit, discount, domestic or foreign travel, hospitality, accommodation, sponsorship, other incentive or valuable consideration, other than:

-(a) an ownership interest;

-(b) training, that is not exclusively available to a selected group of providers or representatives, on -

-(i) products and legal matters relating to those products;

-(ii) general financial and industry information;
+- a. an ownership interest; - b. training, that is not exclusively available to a selected group of providers or representatives, on: - i) products and legal matters relating to those products; - ii) general financial and industry information;

-(iii) specialised technological systems of a third party necessary for the rendering of a financial service; but excluding travel and accommodation associated with that training;

-(c) a qualifying enterprise development contribution to a qualifying beneficiary entity by a provider that is a measured entity.
+- iii) specialised technological systems of a third party necessary for the rendering of a financial service; but excluding travel and accommodation associated with that training; - c. a qualifying enterprise development contribution to a qualifying beneficiary entity by a provider that is a measured entity.

-Immaterial financial interest: means -
+Immaterial financial interest means:

-any financial interest with a determinable monetary value, the aggregate of which does not exceed R 1 000 in any calendar year from the same third party in that calendar year received by - has the meaning assigned to it in the FSC insofar it relates to a qualifying enterprise development contribution.
+any financial interest with a determinable monetary value, the aggregate of which does not exceed R 1 000 in any calendar year from the same third party in that calendar year received by:

-- a) a provider who is a sole proprietor; - b) a representative for that representative's direct benefit; or - c) a provider, who for its benefit or that of some or all of its representatives, aggregates the immaterial financial interest paid to its representatives.
+- a. a provider who is a sole proprietor; - b. a representative for that representative's direct benefit; or - c. a provider, who for its benefit or that of some or all of its representatives, aggregates the immaterial financial interest paid to its representatives.

-Measured entity: -
+Measured entity